Dial Up Motive

 So, you know, that's why it's better to have a faster or, you know, a better ping connection to certain servers.

-So and that kind of opened my eyes to the whole thing and cursed me into this life I'm in now.
+So that kind of opened my eyes to the whole thing and cursed me into this life I'm in now.

 Because then it just begs the question of like, well, how do I make this number smaller?

-How do I make it faster?
-The engineer drive of like, okay, now let's take those steps.
+And then just kind of the engineer drive of like, okay, now let's take those steps.

+Yeah, it's more like, how does it work?
 You know, if this is just a server, then I could have my own server.

-So let's just get my own server.
+Well, I'm like a 13 year old kid, I don't have any money.
 So I'll just find a way to install it at home from spare parts and let my friends play on mine.

 And then they'll all complain because I've got a 64k ISDN connection.
+So my server sucks compared to some of these other kids.

 You say, wow, yeah, I'm a real hacker now.
 I'm command lining stuff.

 And you're obviously not, but you feel like you are.
 And what games were you playing?

-I know we've we've on this show, we've discussed early MMORPGs.
+I know we've on this show, we've discussed early MMORPGs.
+We've discussed early first person shooters.

-We've discussed early first person shooters, gaming was definitely an entry point for a lot of people across the globe as the Internet was taking off as you know, computer gaming was becoming more prevalent.
+Gaming was definitely an entry point for a lot of people across the globe as the Internet was taking off as computer gaming was becoming more prevalent.

 So started playing that in 1999, I think 2000, something like that.
-And then you kind of get into IRC and QuakeNet.

 And then you think, how did I get into all this?

-And so even as a parent, and you know, as a parent now, like wondering, sure, there are more controls and a little bit more contained.
+And so even as a parent, you know, as a parent now, like wondering, sure, there are more controls and a little bit more contained.

 But then do you lose some of those learning moments where they don't have just the accessibility or things are a bit more locked down than they were before?